steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 have changed the field size.
 Try running the example with these changes a couple of times so you can verify the above in general.

-Changing the receiver signal strength
+Changing the Receiver Signal Strength
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As we mentioned earlier, our WiFi PHY layer relies on constant position and